Tree Planting Incentive Programs

 Conservation Buffer Initiative

-This program offers farmers and rural landowners attractive incentive payments to plant streamside buffers on farmland to improve the health of local streams and the Chesapeake Bay.
+This program offers farmers attractive incentive payments to plant streamside buffers to improve the health of local streams and the Chesapeake Bay.
 Farmers can receive up to $4,500 an acre to install a riparian forest buffer with pasture fencing.
 Riparian forest buffers also qualify for a one-time BONUS PAYMENT of $1,000/acre.
-This program is accepting applications for its 2024-2025 funding cycle through March 31, 2025.
+This program is accepting applications for its 2024-2025 funding cycle through March 31, 2025Please contact your local soil conservation district to apply for this program.
+Click here to learn more about the Conservation Buffer Initiative.

-Maryland’s Conservation Reserve Enhancement Program (CREP) is a federal-state partnership program that pays farmers and rural landowners attractive land rental rates to take environmentally sensitive cropland and pastureland out of production for 10 to 15 years and install best management practices to protect local streams and create wildlife habitat.
-Farmers who plant new riparian forest buffers next to streams qualify for a one-time BONUS PAYMENT of $1,000/acre
+Maryland’s Conservation Reserve Enhancement Program (CREP) is a federal-state partnership program that pays farmers and rural landowners attractive land rental rates to remove environmentally sensitive agricultural land out of production for 10-15 years and install conservation practices to protect streams and create wildlife habitat.
+Farmers who plant new riparian forest buffers next to streams qualify for a one-time BONUS PAYMENT of $1,000/acre.
+Please contact your local soil conservation district to apply for CREP.
+Click here to learn more about CREP.

 Healthy Soils Competitive Fund